Linuxfabrik/monitoring-plugins/notification-plugins/notify-service-mail/README.md

                         Set the service state ($service.state$).
   --servicename SERVICENAME
                         Set the servicename ($service.name$).
   --short               Send a short message.
-This can be useful when using a
+This can be useful when using an
                         SMS relay, for example.

 Documentation: